 In Motorcity, Mike Chilton is this, as far as Chuck is concerned.
 Although Mike's actually a very skilled driver at that.

-Grunkle Stan from Gravity Falls can hardly put his hands on the steering wheel before he ends up crashing into something.
+Grunkle Stan from Gravity Falls can hardly put his hands on the steering wheel before he ends up crashing into something, since his cataracts render him legally blind.

 Want to know why the Chilean "Sol del Pacífico" ("Pacific Ocean's Sun") interurban buses are nicknamed "Terror del Pacífico" ("Terror of the Pacific Ocean")?
 This trope.

 There is a reason why the TV news feature MANY car or bus crashes every day.
-Chileans are horrendous drivers that often go drive drunk like it's nothing, never pay attention to signals and often love driving over the legal speed limits.
+Chileans are horrendous drivers that often go drive drunk like it's nothing ("I drive better drunk" is memetic around those places), never pay attention to signals and often love driving over the legal speed limits.
 If you're driving in the big streets of Santiago... good luck.

-There seems to be a cultural battle royal between several states of the US vying for the title of 'Worst Drivers in the Country' between California, Texas, Florida, New York, New Jersey, Massachusetts, and Connecticut.
-According to GMAC Insurance's annual study Washington DC stole the title from the reining champions of New York in 2011, while New Jersey is perpetually the runner-up.
+There seems to be a cultural battle royale between several states of the US vying for the title of 'Worst Drivers in the Country' between California, Texas, Florida, New York, New Jersey, Massachusetts, Maryland, and Connecticut.
+According to GMAC Insurance's annual study Washington DC stole the title from the reigning champions of New York in 2011, while New Jersey is perpetually the runner-up.

 Boston is the only city in the country known for drinking coffee and beer by the gallon, so chances are any driver you see is either really drunk or really wired.